ArctosDB/documentation-wiki/_documentation/pre-bulkloader.markdown

 | Some Guy | Some Guy      |   Most records will probably be as good as they can be made at this point, and just need copy/pasted from AGENT_NAME to SHOULDBE, which will result in no changes. |

 Agents must ultimately match agents in Arctos.
 After the cleanup here, they will be tested against existing agents.
 Some will likely resolve (and are therefore done), some will need to be created.
-Note that only a unique string match is required to load specimen data.
+Note that only a unique string match is required to load catalog records.
 If preferred_name "Some Random Guy" exists in Arctos with alternate names "S. R. Guy," "Guy, R.," "S. Guy," "Some Guy," "Guy, Some" then the "bad" examples above would all load UNLESS some other agent (Stanley perhaps) also carries agent name "S. Guy."

 ### Agent Tools